 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Malaysian stir-fried hawker noodles with shrimp
+Malaysian stir-fried hawker noodles with shrimp and zucchini

 2 Servings, 580 Calories/Serving

 Bustling hawker centers are the culinary headquarters of Southeast Asia.
 These open-air food stalls teem with dishes like this Malaysian-inspired stir-fry, a crowd fave.

 In your bag

 - Sunbasket vegan “oyster sauce” blend (gluten-free tamari - coconut aminos - canola oil - miso - dried plums - garlic - molasses - ginger - porcini powder)

 Calories 580, Total Fat 18g (23% DV), Sat.
 Fat 2g (10% DV), Trans Fat 0g, Cholest.
 230mg (77% DV), Sodium 1140mg (50% DV), Total Carb.
 79g (29% DV), Fiber 5g (18% DV), Total Sugars 8g (Incl.
 3g Added Sugars, 6% DV), Protein 27g

 Sodium does not include pantry salt; for reference, ⅛; teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans, Sesame.